dirkpetersen/dptests/aws-eb/README.md

 This is happening behind the scenes:

 1. Launch AWS instance
-1. Attach 1TB EBS volumne to /opt/eb
+1. Attach 750 GB EBS volumne to /opt/eb
 1. Upload and launch bootstrap.sh script and other configs
 1. Install basic software (Python3, Apptainer, etc)
 1. Launch aws-eb script with `--build` option and same parameters as launched first